rossorilo/Portfolio/_portfolio/02-peacecorps.md

 ## Science Education

-For members in the education sector, we are placed at Secondary Schools across the country for two years.
-We organize a teaching schedule according to our skills and the school's needs.
-I taught the school's physics curriculum for 2 years (often in the Swahili Language) following the national syllabus to prepare them for standardized testing.
+Members in the education sector are placed at Secondary Schools across the country for two years.
+We organize teaching schedules according to the school's needs and our skills.
+I taught the school's physics curriculum for 2 years (often in the Swahili Language) following the national syllabus, and prepared students for standardized tests.
 During my tenure, I introduced a group of students to Junior and Senior level physics which had never been taught in the history of Namajani Day S.S..